41.1 g (excluding battery)

 The blue-collar of headlamps...tough...simple...reliable.

 Source: bought it new

 Price Paid: $30

-It is the blue-collar of headlamps...tough...simple...reliable...it does everything you really need it to do over many hours of service.
+The blue-collar of headlamps...tough...simple...reliable.
+It does everything you really need it to do over many years of service.

-In summary...if you demand a lot from your lights in terms of run-time or special-effects...then you might want to look for another lamp.
-This lamp is for folks who want a simple + durable + worry-free + effective device for activities around camp...which in my opinion the lamp is near perfect for.
-This light has been submerged...stayed put in a nighttime tornado (not cool)...and seen hours of service in the rain on runs and hikes alike.
+If you demand a lot from your lights...want or need a bunch of special-effects...then you might want to look for another lamp.
+The Fenix HL21 is for folks who want a simple + durable + worry-free device that can light up a path or your way around camp.
+This light has been submerged...stayed put in a nighttime tornado...and seen hours of service in the rain on runs and hikes alike.

 Unless you're a gram counter...the only true weakness of the Hl21 is its rather short run-time of approximately 6hrs...but unless you plan to do a lot of trail-walking at night the 6hr run-time is more than enough to get you through a weekend at camp...and then some.